Porsche Panamera review – design

 Imposing, substantial and well detailed, this is not a delicate design, but it is a resolved one

 While the Panamera has always been popular, it hasn’t always been noted for its soundness of design.
 This second-generation model has a more agreeable look, not least because of its more pleasing proportions due to its MSB platform, shared at this stage with the Bentley Continental and Flying Spur.
-Like the interior, the second-generation Panamera also templated much of Porsche’s other models, with sleek, rounded surfaces and a full-width rear light bar.
+Like the interior, the second-gen Panamera also templated much of Porsche’s other models, with sleek, rounded surfaces and a full-width rear light bar.

-A retractable rear wing features on all variants, but GTS and Turbo models upgrade this to a three-piece folding arrangement that is as entertaining to watch in the rear-view mirror as it is for people in the car behind.
+A retractable rear wing features on all variants, but GTS and Turbo S models upgrade this to a three-piece folding arrangement that is as entertaining to watch in the rear-view mirror as it is for people in the car behind.

 Sport Turismo models apply the same principles to a long, low estate-like body, although ironically boot space on paper is identical between the two.
 Turbo and GTS models also pick up a tiny active roof spoiler, making it look sort of like a demon Integrale with its little tail pointed straight up.